Her Campus Logo Her Campus Logo

 With a playlist like this, your family and friends will surely be bringing in Juneteenth jamming out to songs that convey the message of spreading love, awareness, and joy amongst our community.

-Hailing from Brooklyn, New York, Nyah Davis is a National Writer for Her Campus and a Contributing Writer at Her Campus SUNY Oswego.
-She writes for the Culture section of Entertainment News nationally and for her chapter’s website.
-Her content primarily includes entertainment within music and pop culture.
+Hailing from Brooklyn, New York, Nyah Davis is a National Writer for Her Campus.
+She writes for the Culture section of Entertainment News and previously contributed to Her Campus at SUNY Oswego.
+Her content primarily includes entertainment within music, pop culture, and screen media.
 Aside from Her Campus, Nyah is a freelance writer, poet, podcaster, and music enthusiast.
 She has written for zines such as Black Girl Fight Club and Gen Blk Zine where she highlights the contributions that Black women have made in pop and hip-hop culture.
 Nyah also enjoys speaking about her life experiences in aims to connect with a wide array of audiences to help them navigate their personal experiences as well.
 For fun, she listens to many genres of music from R&B and Hip-Hop, to House and Jazz, as it inspires her hobby of writing poetry.
 In her free time, Nyah enjoys painting, watching her favorite podcasts, spending time with her loved ones, and discovering new artists to listen to.